How To Feed A Loon

 4 oz pancetta, 1 Granny Smith apple

-• In the same skillet, heat 2 tbsp of the butter over medium heat.
+• In the same skillet, heat 2 tablespoon of the butter over medium heat.
 Add the onion and celery and sauté until soft, about 4 minutes.
 Add the garlic and sauté for another 30 seconds to 1 minute.
 Transfer to the bowl with the rice, pancetta, and apples.

 1 cup onion, 1 cup celery, 3 cloves garlic